zankia/damas-core/API-reference.md

 > The client modules use the native language data types: Python nodes are returned as dictionaries or JavaScript objects according to the language used.
 Python `None`, `True`, `False`, are equivalent to JavaScript `null`, `true`, `false`, and are translated to/from JSON to communicate with the server.

 Sync / Async
 > The JavaScript API supports both synchronous and asynchronous requests.
 If the optional callback is provided as argument to the API calls, the request is ran asynchronously and the response is given as an argument to the specified callback.
 If the callback is not provided, the request is made synchronously and the return value holds the response.
-The Python API supports only synchronous requests (for now).
+The Python API uses synchronous requests (a bit of work is required to make them async ready).

 Graphs
 > Since version 2.3, edges (the directed links between nodes) are also considered as nodes, with the special attributes `src_id` and `tgt_id` referring the `_id` of the other nodes to link.